Downtown Danville, Florida's Unique Event Venue

 As you arrive at Danville, a name they chose for Dan’s creation, you would never guess that the entire front of the building raises to reveal downtown Danville.
 As you enter the little town, to the left on Main Street is Lily Marlene’s.
 The sign and façade behind was once a restaurant that was located at Church Street Station, a tourist attraction of early Orlando.
 Further along Main Street is O’Shaw’s Irish Pub, a fully functional pub with a 10’ antique oak bar.
 Bar stools and table from Townsend’s Plantation, another attraction from the early days, make the pub a comfortable retreat.
 A gas fireplace and dartboard add to the feeling of a pub of the 40’s.

-Across Main Street is Danville Wash-a-teria, a working laundry for guest use.
-Next door is Danville City Hall.
+Across the street is Danville City Hall.
 Dan uses this as his office.
 It too, is appointed in the 40’s style with typewriter, mimeograph and Dictaphone.

 At the end of Main Street is the Danville Inn.
 This is where you’ll spend the night.
 A balcony overlooking downtown will give you a wonderful vantage point to see the 15’x15’ drive-in movie screen at the end of town (which is actually the back side of the 45’ front door).